 Your cataract surgery is a great opportunity to get the vision that’s right for you.
 Below are links to the lenses our surgeons use and trust to provide clear vision.
 Each lens is different, just as every eye is different.
 Your surgeon will recommend the best lens for your individual needs.

 The rapidly expanding landscape of multifocal and extended depth of focus IOLs makes this an exciting time to be a cataract surgeon or a patient undergoing cataract surgery.
 Typical Lifestyle IOLs (such as ReStor, Symfony, PanOptix, etc) offer an excellent range of vision but have limitations.
 For example, technology compromises some vision quality that is not favorable for patients with maculopathy or optic nerve disease.
-Optics may not be desirable to patients who are averse to glare or halos.
 For this reason, we very excited about Alcon’s new Vivity IOL.